-Mosquitoes are most active at dusk and dawn.
-Residents can protect themselves from mosquito bites by apply an insect repellent containing DEET and by wearing protective clothing.
-Click here for more on CDC Mosquito Bite Prevention.
+Mosquitos are most active at dusk and dawn.
+Residents can protect themselves from mosquito bites by applying an insect repellant containing DEET and by wearing protective clothing.

 Questions or Concerns?

 If citizens have any questions or concerns regarding mosquito spraying, please call the Public Works office, at (817) 573-7030.